 What I love is taking fitness classes or working out on my own at Equinox Fitness Club.
 After working out I love to treat myself, depending on how much time I have, with either a reflexology massage a manicure & pedicure or with a Moroccan Hammam SPA (my ultimate favorite).

-Of course I bring all I need: Moroccan Black Soap, kissa (exfoliating glove), a hair mask, a facial scrub (that I also use as a mask because it has rose powder, honey and Argan oil.
-Soon available in our e-store), and my Argan oil, Fusion oil and Eye serum.
+Of course I bring all I need: Beldi soap (Moroccan Black Soap), kissa (exfoliating glove), a hair mask, a facial scrub (that I also use as a mask because it has dry rose petals powder, honey and Argan oil.
+Soon available in our e-store), and my Argan oil, Fusion oil and Eye Serum.
 Oh, I forgot I soak my hair the night before with my Hair oil Treatment too.

 I have to admit that it is nice to have a facility like Equinox where I can do all of this but you can create your own Hammam SPA at home as well.
 Here is how:

 MOROCCAN HAMMAM SPA RITUAL